Pavement Markings and What Colors Mean

 On a road with yellow lines in the center of the road, traffic travels in opposite directions.
 You are on a two-way roadway and must drive to the right of these lines.

-If there is a single solid yellow line painted on the right edge, you are traveling on a divided highway.
-The yellow line marks the edge of the median or divider.
-You will see a solid white line on the left edge of the roadway.
+If there is a single solid yellow line painted on the left edge, you are traveling on a divided highway or a one-way street.
+The yellow line often marks the edge of the median or divider.
+There is usually one on each side of the divider.

 Yellow Lines and No-Passing Zones